AIT-Lablink/lablink-fmusim/docs/index.rst

 *************************

 .. meta::
-   :description lang=en: AIT Lablink plotter
+   :description lang=en: AIT Lablink FMU Simulator

 This package provides Lablink clients that can import and execute Functional Mock-up Units (FMUs), i.e., co-simulation components compliant to the `Functional Mock-up Interface (FMI) <https://fmi-standard.org/>`_.
 The clients in this package rely on functionality provided by the `FMI++ Library <http://fmipp.sourceforge.net>`_.